ligershark/dotnet-new-ui/README.md

 A [.NET global tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) which helps you install, uninstall and manage project templates while also helping to create projects from templates.

-# How can I install it?
+# How can I install and use it?

 Installation is as easy as: